 For traction and resistance use a wall or the floor.
 If you don’t currently have a ball, you can actually use the corner of a door jam.
 Just keep in mind that the wall has less give than the Pinky ball and could be too intense, so do not press too hard.
 You want to avoid bruising or overly traumatizing the muscles more.

 If you are able to reach the area with your hands, take your thumb, knuckles, or fist (start in slowly) and progressively press straight in to the area with a stagnant hold then slow circles; deepen your breath (using the Yoga breath) and be patient.
 Do not try to overwork it, press in too hard, or be too fast and harsh.
 If you are using your thumb, press straight in with the tip of the thumb and avoid bending the thumb backwards.
 Of course if you have a loved one who is willing to help you with a massage, be sure to communicate exactly what you need and don’t need so that they will not re-injure the area.

-Yoga can be used for three things, with this issue.
-It can help to relieve the pain, strengthen the back area to reduce the chances of another experience and achieve new posture habits.
-As an awareness, Yoga is much more than the postures (asanas); it is a state of mind, pranyama (breath work), and it is a practice.
-So if you are in major pain and are not able to do the postures, that is OK.
+As an awareness, Yoga is much more than the postures (asanas); it is a state of mind, developing optimum breathing habits (pranayama breathwork), and it is a practice that becomes a lifestyle.
+If you are in major pain and are not able to do yoga postures, that is OK.
 Give yourself some time to rest first to control the pain.
-Do the breath work; attend to your state of mind.
+In the meantime, do the pranayama and attend to your state of mind.
 This builds strength and resilience.
-In the moment of an episode, modified yoga movements are very helpful, but a full on Yoga posture flow is more for maintenance.
+In the moment of an episode, modified yoga movements can be helpful.
+However, when you are able to do a full-on Yoga posture flow will be for maintenance.